-There are a range of flexible options available on all of our new park homes, from our unique 100% market value part exchange promise and equity release to our convenient assisted move scheme.
+A range of flexible options is available on all of our new park homes, from our unique 100% market value part exchange promise and equity release to our convenient assisted move scheme.

-Talk to our team of advisers and they will look at your personal circumstances and help find a solution to any concerns or issues you may have.
-All you have to do is call 0800 150 3333 and speak to a member of our team to see how we are able to assist you.
+Talk to our adviser team, and they will look at your personal circumstances and help find a solution to any concerns or issues you may have.
+All you have to do is call 0800 150 3333 and speak to a member of our team to see how we can assist you.

 HOW MUCH MAINTENANCE DOES A PARK HOME REQUIRE?